 with Berbay Marketing and PR defining the steps to establishing a niche and why it is important to act strategically when moving into a new business area.
 In the podcast, I outline the importance of having a true passion and foundation in your chosen niche.

 I hope you find these several podcasts as entertaining as they are informational and wish you happy listening.

-Donald Snyder, CPA, has more than 35 years of experience in public accounting and chairs the Firm’s Assurance and Advisory Department, as well as the Quality Control Department.
-He provides audit, accounting and consulting service to clients in numerous industries, including restaurant, food and…Learn More
+Donald Snyder, CPA, has more than 35 years of experience in public accounting and chairs the Quality Control Department.
+He provides audit, accounting and consulting service to clients in numerous industries, including restaurant, food and beverage, manufacturing, wholesale/distribution, nonprofit…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More